Nathan Healy

 Frequently Asked Questions

-Yes, Boston homeowners have access to 1:1 net metering through the three major utilities serving the area — Eversource, National Grid, and Unitil.
-When your solar panels produce more electricity than you use, the excess is sent to the grid and credited to your bill at the full retail rate.
+Yes, Boston homeowners have access to net metering.
+Boston is served by Eversource, which offers full 1:1 net metering.
+When your solar panels produce more electricity than your home uses, the excess is exported to the grid and credited to your account at the retail rate.

-With Palmetto’s LightReach lease, Boston homeowners can go solar for a low fixed monthly payment starting around $100–$177/mo — with no upfront cost.
-Palmetto owns and maintains the system, so there’s nothing out of pocket to get started.
+With Palmetto’s LightReach lease, Boston homeowners can go solar for a low fixed monthly payment—starting around $141/month for a medium home—with no upfront cost.
+Palmetto owns and maintains the system while you enjoy the savings.

-Because Palmetto owns the system, it claims the commercial Investment Tax Credit (ITC) and passes those savings to you through lower monthly payments.
-Most Boston homeowners find their lease payment is less than their current electricity bill, so savings begin from day one.
+Because Palmetto owns the system, it claims the commercial tax credit and passes those savings to you through lower payments.
+Since your lease payment is usually less than your current electric bill, you can start saving from day one.